pyepics/epicsapps/doc/pvlogger.rst

 field for the PV.

-The `Monitor Delta` value gives the minimal change in the PV value ethat will be recorded - it applies only to Analog, floating point values.
+The `Monitor Delta` value gives the minimal change in the PV value that will be recorded - it applies only to Analog, floating point values.
 This value is absolute, not relative, and it is referenced to the last reported value so that slow cumulative changes are seen, just with fewer intermediate values.